DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-07-helping-users-check-how-diverse-their-candidates-are.md

 ### Age groups

+The age data published by UCAS uses different age groups.
+The Apply service will use the same groups when it starts publishing data.

-We could provide the age data using the published data age boundaries:
+We could provide the age data using the same groups to make comparison easier.
+The groups are:

 - 21 and under
 - 22